divio/divio-cloud-docs/introduction/django/django-05-database.rst

         environment:
           POSTGRES_DB: "db"
           POSTGRES_HOST_AUTH_METHOD: "trust"
+          SERVICE_MANAGER: "fsm-postgres"
         volumes:
           - ".:/app:rw"

-The next time you launch the application locally, it will include a Postgres database running in a ``db`` container.
+The next time you launch the application locally, it will include a Postgres database running in a ``database_default`` container.

 Configure database access using an environment variable